spitbol/x32/README.md

 # SPITBOL x32

-SPITBOL x32 is an efficient implementation of the SNOBOL4 programming language for the 32-bit i386 architecture.
+SPITBOL x32 is an efficient implementation of the SNOBOL4 programming language for the 32-bit i386 architecture, using the Unix system and its derivatives, including Linux.

 It is written in a portable assembly language called MINIMAL, with runtime support provided by code written in C.